fieldtrip/website/development/git.md

 ### 1. Fork the main FieldTrip

 Go with your web browser to [https://github.com/fieldtrip/fieldtrip](https://github.com/fieldtrip/fieldtrip) and click on the right-hand side, towards the top, on **fork**.
-This will create a new remote repository in your github account at the address: https://github.com/USERNAME/fieldtrip.
+This will create a new remote repository in your github account at the address: `https://github.com/USERNAME/fieldtrip`.
 The title of your repository will say:

-	username / fieldtrip
+	USERNAME/fieldtrip
 	forked from fieldtrip/fieldtrip

 ### 2. Clone your remote repository